Dresden Cathedral: History

 The Hofkirche stands as one of Dresden's foremost landmarks.
 It was designed by architect Gaetano Chiaveri from 1738 to 1751.
 The church was commissioned by Augustus III, Elector of Saxony and King of Poland while the Protestant city of Dresden built the Frauenkirche (Church of Our Lady) between 1726 and 1743.
 While the general population of the city was Protestant, its rulers were Catholic.
 The Catholic Elector built the cathedral for his own use and for the use of other high-ranking officials, connecting it to his home, Dresden Castle, with an ornate high level walkway.

+Since 1743 the Deans (Hofprediger) of the Court Church were ex officio also Apostolic Vicars of the Saxon hereditary lands.

 The church was badly damaged in February 1945 during the bombing of Dresden in the Second World War.
 The building was restored by the year 1962 by the East German government.
 It was further restored in the early 21st century following reunification, including the rebuilding of the bridge to the castle.
 Today it is the cathedral of the Diocese of Dresden-Meissen.
 Free entry is permitted during the daytime.

 The cathedral features a carefully restored organ, the last work of the renowned organ builder Gottfried Silbermann.
 It also contains a Rococo pulpit by Balthasar Permoser.